Saint Petersburg State Pediatric Medical University: Education

 Education is conducted in Russian for Russian students and English for foreign students.
 SPbSPMU is listed in the World Directory of Medical Schools (joint database of FAIMER’s International Medical Education Directory (IMED) and WFME’s Avicenna Directory).

 The education is provided by the Faculty of Pediatrics at the Faculty of Medicine for 6 years.
 Medical students spend the first three years of training studying science, biomedical, liberal, and disease-preventive disciplines.
 The educational program includes all subjects required by any Russian medical school.

-Currently, SPbSPMU trains more than 4000 students.
+SPbSPMU trains more than 4000 students.
 University graduates receive comprehensive health education to practice Medicine as general practitioners, medical specialists, including pediatricians, and medical researchers.

 Approximately 60% of graduates work in various areas of Pediatrics, the remaining 40% work in "adult" medicine or in experimental medical research.
 The University conducts extensive research work.

-Many pediatricians are graduated from the former (Leningrad Pediatric Medical Institute (LPMI) - SPbSPMU.
-Many physicians of other specialties are emerged from the walls of the University.